 - Managers like direct reports who help them execute that plan.

-- Managers do not like direct reports who try to rebel against the plan or make a fuss about the plan.
+- Managers are frustrated by direct reports who try to rebel against the plan or make a fuss about the plan.

 Most times, the plan is coming from upper management and the manager doesn’t have a choice, and your fuss is making it 100 times harder for them to do their job.